FAQ

 How do I get to The Arctic?

-Depending on which destination your expedition ship leaves from (Tromso, Svalbard, Kangerlussuaq), you should be able to book flights fairly easily to the main departure point.
+Depending on which destination your expedition ship leaves from (Tromso, Svalbard, Kangerlussuaq, or Reykyavik), you should easily book flights to the main departure point.

-Note that flights to and from the ship are not included unless otherwise specified.
-(View the what’s included section at the end of each itinerary).
+Note that flights to and from your ship are not included in your cruise fare unless otherwise specified.
+(View the 'What’s included' section at the end of each itinerary).

 I’ve been to Antarctica, would I enjoy The Arctic?

 Flights to the Arctic are usually shorter.
-Bear in mind that despite less jet lag, long nights of midnight sun will affect your body clock.
+Remember that long nights of midnight sun will affect your body clock.

 Before you go